 More personal one-on-one distraction travel scams in Europe involve a personable man or woman who approaches you asking for directions while forcing a map in front of you blocking your view of your bag and pockets.
 A similar set up is a woman selling something large like paper flowers she forces against you while asking for a few coins.
 While you are flustered and trying to push them away they or an accomplice have pick-pocketed you, and you didn’t even feel it.

-Thefts of opportunity are not staged events.
 Typically thieves take advantage of a momentary lapse in the vigilance of a tourist and then take what is not theirs.
 One of the most common opportunistic thefts is when a thief runs off with your purse that you’ve left dangling on your chair behind you or dips his hand in it and takes your wallet while your back is to him.

 The best tactic is not to engage with any people who try to crowd your personal space and overwhelm you.
 Unfortunately, these thieves have honed their craft and are persistent.
 The solution to keeping your valuables secure on your body is wearing a hidden money belt and to use an anti-theft purse or anti-theft backpack that has locking zippers.